I curate a project exploring Black hair and heritage. Find out more below and contact me here if you want to

-My exhibition Plaits, Princesses + Pink Moisturiser won a ‘Making History’ Award from the Mayor of London and was featured in Room to Breathe at the Migration Museum.
+My exhibition Plaits, Princesses + Pink Moisturiser won a ‘Making History’ Award from the Mayor of London and is featured in Room to Breathe at the Migration Museum.

 HOW IT ALL STARTED

 In 2015, I began the long bumpy road to writing my dissertation on hair, heritage and identity for my Masters degree in Cultural Heritage at University College London.
 Since then, I have been continuing my research and have been funded by the Mayor of London and London Borough of Culture to continue the project.